 04 of 05

-Why not spend the day skiing before sitting down to Thanksgiving Dinner?
-If Mother Nature cooperates, most Utah ski resorts will be open Thanksgiving Day.
-Some offer dining options as well.
-Check the resort website for offers.Continue to 5 of 5 below.
+Why not spend the day skiing before sitting down to Thanksgiving dinner?
+If Mother Nature cooperates, most Utah ski resorts will be open Thanksgiving Day with plenty of snow.
+Some offer dining options as well, including the popular Snowbird ski resort that offers a Thanksgiving dinner at three onsite restaurants.
+A less-crowded option is Alta, a no-frills place to hit the slopes (skiers only, no snowboarding).Continue to 5 of 5 below.

 05 of 05

-Whether you're far away from Grandma's house or just don't want to cook, having Thanksgiving dinner at a restaurant, or having all or part of your meal catered, can be an excellent option.
-Here are some great restaurants and caterers serving Thanksgiving dinner in the Salt Lake area, with both fine dining and less expensive options.
+Whether you're far away from Grandma's house or just don't want to cook, having Thanksgiving dinner at a restaurant, or having all or part of your meal catered, lets you leave the cooking and dirty dishes to someone else.
+Have a relaxing meal at one of these great restaurants and caterers serving Thanksgiving dinner in the Salt Lake area.
+There are both fine dining and less expensive options.